joeribreedveld/next-countries/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying [`src/app/page.tsx`](src/app/page.tsx).
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Project Structure

+- `src/app/`: Contains the main application pages.
+- `src/components/`: Contains the React components used throughout the application.
+- `src/lib/`: Contains utility functions and types.
+- `public/`: Contains static assets such as images and icons.

+## API

+The project fetches country data from the [REST Countries API](https://restcountries.com/).

+## Styling

+This project uses [Tailwind CSS](https://tailwindcss.com/) for styling.
+The configuration can be found in [`tailwind.config.ts`](tailwind.config.ts).

 ## Learn More